 Personally, I’d rather have Sierra Sniveller without this, for me, un-needed feature.

-What some may not like: As far as I can tell, only comes in the “ugly army green” color as my The Former Wife puts it.
+What some may not like: As far as I can tell, only comes in the “ugly army green” color as my a past partner puts it.
 I like old-school OD green however. 🙂

 Overall: A good, solid, well made quilt, the Sierra Sniveller will work well for those who want a high quality piece of down gear without necessarily spending a huge amount.